rcsb/symmetry-benchmark/README.md

 Changelog
 ---------

+- 2.0.0   Updated annotations (same 1007 structures), used in Bliven 2018.
-- 1.0.0   Published benchmark (1007 structures)
+- 1.0.0   Published benchmark (1007 structures), used in Myers-Turnbull 2014.

 Other Benchmarks
 ================